StringerMus/pinch-api/README.md

 * Result – The like has been submitted successfully.
 The like appears in the like listing and details with the id, created at, owner and the post the like belongs to.

+### Pagination
+* Expected - Lists should paginate after a list exceeds 10 entries.

+* Testing - Create more than 10 posts to ensure the list paginates.

+* Result - The post lists paginates.
+After creating 16 posts, a second page is created containing 6 posts and page 1 containing 10 posts.

 ## Bugs and Fixes - NEED TO FILL

 - Posts, comments and likes not appearing in admin.